paysera/lib-pagination/README.md

 Use `ResultProvider` class (service) to provide the result.

 To get the result, two arguments are needed:
-- `ConfiguredQuery`.
-This is wrapper around `QueryBuilder` and has configuration for available ordering fields, maximum offset and whether total count should be calculated;
+- `ResultConfiguration`.
+This is wrapper around `QueryBuilder` and has configuration for available ordering fields, maximum offset, result item transformation and whether total count should be calculated;
 - `Pager`.
 This holds parameters provided by the user: offset or after/before cursor, limit and ordering directions.

 Generally `ConfiguredQuery` holds internals related to `QueryBuilder` so it's recommended to return this from the